lewiguez/manager-README/README.md

 ### Technology
 I started out on HTML/CSS and graduated to PHP and C#.
 I traded in MySQL at some point for Postgres, SQLite, and Oracle (plus MongoDB for a spell… I don’t really talk about that anymore 😉).

 As far as mobile goes, I started out on iOS, but I’ve done some Android work too.
-I’m not fluent in it, but I’m at least proficient.
+I’m not fluent in Android anymore, but I’m proficient and able to help out with code reviews with some context provided on the code.

 ### Miscellany
 Here are a few mildly interesting facts about me and my life: